 - Resources for Educators to Use in the Classroom or at Home

-NOTE: Many individuals and educators are hosting free live streams to keep students busy and entertained while schools are closed.
+NOTE: Many individuals and educators are hosting free live streams to keep students busy and entertained while schools and summer camps are closed.

-Learn to draw, doodle and explore new ways of writing at the Kennedy Center.
-Just bring some paper and pencils, pens, or crayons to Lunch Doodles with Mo weekdays at 1pm EST/10am PST.
+- Learn to draw, doodle and explore new ways of writing at the Kennedy Center.
+Just bring some paper and pencils, pens, or crayons to Lunch Doodles with Mo.
+Previously taped episodes are now available for replay.

-The IMAG History & Science Center is keeping kids entertained with exciting lessons and experiments.
-Head to the IMAG Facebook page each weekday at 11am EST for [email protected], 12pm EST for Meet the Keeper Live!, and 2pm EST/11am PST for Don’t Try This at Home!
+- The IMAG History & Science Center is keeping kids entertained with exciting lessons and experiments.
+Head to the IMAG Facebook page for replays of [email protected] and Meet the Keeper episodes!

-The Center for Puppetry Art is hosting live puppet shows for families.
-You can see their daily schedule here.
+- The Center for Puppetry Art is hosting live puppet shows and event for families.
+You can see their daily Facebook Live schedule here.

-Petersen’s Automotive Museum in Los Angeles is offering educational courses and at-home activities for kids ages 12 and under.
-You can see the daily schedule for live streams here.
+- Petersen’s Automotive Museum in Los Angeles is offering educational courses and at-home activities for kids ages 12 and under.
+You can watch replays of the courses here.

-The Houston Zoo is live streaming their favorite animals on Facebook to help bring the zoo to students while schools are closed.
-Weekdays at 1pm EST/10am PST.
+- The Houston Zoo hosted live streams of their favorite animals to help bring the zoo to students while schools were closed.
+Replays are now available.

-The education team at Kennedy Space Center is hosting Facebook Live videos about living in space, Mars, and rocketry.
-Tours of Space Shuttle Atlantis and the Astronaut Training Experience will also be offered.
-Tune in Monday, Wednesday and Friday at 9:30am EST/6:30am PST for young children and 1pm EST/10am PST for older students.
+- The education team at Kennedy Space Center hosted videos about living in space, Mars, and rocketry.
+Tours of Space Shuttle Atlantis and the Astronaut Training Experience.
+Replays are now available.

-Learn to cook with Delish!
-Live cooking classes for parents and students are happening on Instagram every week day at 1pm EST/10am PST.
+- Learn to cook with Delish!
+Cooking classes for parents and students are now available for replay on Instagram.

 Read Aloud Stories